varnishcache/varnish-cache/doc/sphinx/phk/thetoolsweworkwith.rst

 Heck, even a simple basic object facility would be good addition, now that C++ have become this huge bloated monster language.

-But none of that is appearantly as important as <stdnoreturn.h>
+But none of that is apparently as important as <stdnoreturn.h>
 and a new, crippled and therefore useless thread API.

 The neat thing about the C language, and the one feature that made